 They say you shouldn’t cry over spilled milk

 Finally after almost six hours, I finally had all of the milk melted, jars thrown away, and all twelve jars triple strained.
 I wanted to cry every time I found a glass shard, but this is precious milk.
-This is the only milk I can drink without stomach issues.
-And the only way I can get more is by breeding goats, and then waiting six months.
+This is the only milk I can drink without stomach issues and when we have to help bottle feed, this is the milk we use.
+Not to mention, the only way I can get more is by breeding goats, and then waiting six months.

 After everything was all said and done, I had managed to salvage all the milk except a few drops, only to run out of freezer bags. **facepalm** This is my life.